snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-utils-data-model/dbt-utils-advanced-operation/index.md

 ## Adding custom identifiers
 Adding custom identifiers allows you to decide how to identify sessions and users.
 By default, this is done using some variation of a `domain_sessionid` and `domain_userid` for sessions and users respectively, but there could be scenarios where you want to use your own custom identifiers that are embedded in global contexts to be modeled against.
 Rather than having to re-write your own data models, you can leverage some Snowplow provided variables in dbt to do the heavy lifting for you.
 Below you'll find two scenarios for customizing session and user identifiers, but these work in analogous ways.
 ### Customizing session identifiers
 To customize your session identifiers, you can make use of the `snowplow__session_identifiers` variable and define it in your project.
 This variable allows you to provide a list of identifiers that dbt will then try to use to create an identifying field for each session, which will always be saved under the `session_identifier` column in your tables.
+You can find an example project that shows this [here](https://github.com/snowplow-incubator/dbt-example-project/tree/main/custom_sessions).
 #### Using additional atomic fields
 By default, your identifier will be the `domain_sessionid` field which is found in the atomic events table.
 If you wanted to instead use a different field, say the `domain_userid` field that can be found in the atomic events table, you could define your `snowplow__session_identifiers` as follows: